LordRusk/goscrape/readme.md

 ## How to use
 run `goscrape` with the first argument being the link to the thread.
 Put in quotes for multiple links.
 The second argument can be a custom downloads directory, if none is given it will download it to `board/postid/`.

+## Why?
+Because *all* 4chan scrapers I've seen and used were written in python, I dislike python and wanted to make something in GO.

 ## ToDo
 I need to change the way I download the images from using `net/http` to using `github.com/monaco-io/request`.